chef-boneyard/chef-web-docs-2016/step_resource/step_resource_dsc_script_configuration_name.rst

 ..
 This is an included how-to.

-The following example shows how to specify custom configuration data using the ``configuration_name`` attribute.
+The following example shows how to specify custom configuration data using the ``configuration_name`` property.
 For example, the following |windows powershell| script defines the ``vi`` configuration:

 .. code-block:: powershell